-The proposed storm drainage facilities within the Annexation Area and existing storm drainage facilities within the Comparable Areas consist of curbed roadways, inlets, and asphalt parking lots which empty into an enclosed system of pipes.
+The storm drainage facilities within the Annexation Area and Comparable Areas consist of curbed roadways.
 As there is no public right-of-way in this Annexation Area, the City will not incur any costs for managing storm water drainage facilities from this annexation.